cryostatio/cryostat-operator/docs/config.md

 ### Authorization Properties

-When running on Openshift, the user is required to have sufficient permissions to certain resources that are mapped into Cryostat-managed resources for authorization.
+When running on OpenShift, the user is required to have sufficient permissions for certain Kubernetes resources that are mapped into Cryostat-managed resources for authorization.

-The mappings can be specified using a ConfigMap that is compatible with [`OpenShiftAuthManager.properties`](https://github.com/cryostatio/cryostat/blob/main/src/main/resources/io/cryostat/net/openshift/OpenShiftAuthManager.properties).
+The mappings can be specified using a ConfigMap that is compatible with [`OpenShiftAuthManager.properties`](https://github.com/cryostatio/cryostat/blob/bd95e1a11e9e29cc39559f4a5fdeaae77e81b4c6/src/main/resources/io/cryostat/net/openshift/OpenShiftAuthManager.properties).
 For example:
 ```yaml
 apiVersion: v1
 kind: ConfigMap